 Because your brain’s number one priority is your survival, it’s always on the lookout for and highly sensitive to anything that might be perceived as a threat in your environment with multiple pathways quickly carrying this information straight from your senses to your brain.
 A signal first hits your thalamus and then zooms to your amygdala, which goes into high alert causing certain neurotransmitters to be released.

-The fear signal then zips to an ancient part of your brain called periaductal gray causing the instinctual freezing or jumping out of your skin behavior, and speeds on to the hypothalamus, which controls your autonomic nervous system producing the classic bodily fear responses: thumping heart, skyrocketing blood pressure, and rapid breathing.
-The autonomic nerves shoot the signal to your adrenal glands which pumps out adrenaline.
-Glucose is released into your blood stream also giving you a big boost in case you need to get the heck out of there or fight for your life, and cortisol floods your system keeping you ready for action.
+The fear signals then zip to an ancient part of your brain called periaqueductal gray causing the instinctual freezing or jumping out of your skin behavior, and speeds on to the hypothalamus, which controls your autonomic nervous system producing the classic bodily fear responses: thumping heart, skyrocketing blood pressure, and rapid breathing.
+The autonomic nerves shoot the signal to your adrenal glands which pump out adrenaline.
+Glucose is released into your bloodstream also giving you a big boost in case you need to get the heck out of there or fight for your life, and cortisol floods your system keeping you ready for action.